 We offer a variety of services.
 For more information, click the plus and minus signs below to open and close each section.

 Whether or not you should file bankruptcy depends on your particular circumstances.
-It may be that after a consultation with our firm we advise you to resolve your financial difficulties through other means.
+It may be that after a consultation we advise you to resolve your financial difficulties through other means.
 In some cases, declaring bankruptcy may be necessary.
 The decision to file for bankruptcy is a serious one and we will help you to make the right choice.

 Chapter 7 – A Trustee is appointed to take over your non-exempt property.
 Any non-exempt property of value will be sold or turned into money to pay your creditors.
 You are able to keep all exempt property.